 Full details about Covid-19 vaccinations for higher education students can be found on the NHS website here.

-Where and how can I get my Covid-19 vaccination?
+Where and how can I get my Covid-19 vaccination or booster?

-For more information about how to book your vaccine and other frequently asked questions, please see details on Covid-19 vaccination for students in higher education on the NHS website.
+For more information about how to book your vaccine and other frequently asked questions, please visit the NHS website.

 Coming to campus